-The AMS must detect and scan each spectral signature, signaling the USV to circle one designated marine creature.
-The marine creature is determined by the first color in the light sequence from Scan the Code.
-The Technical Director will determine which light color correlates to which marine creatures and direction (see Wildlife Encounter - React and Report Task Description).
+The AMS must detect and scan each spectral signature, signaling the USV to circle one designated marine creature (see Wildlife Encounter - React and Report Task Description).
+The AMS must locate the CORRECT marine creature floating platform and circumnavigate it in the correct direction.